henesy/henesy.github.io/2020/02/10/0/index.md

 If you want to play with Limbo in 2020, your best bet is either the official Inferno [here](https://bitbucket.org/inferno-os/inferno-os/) or the purgatorio fork [here](https://code.9front.org/hg/purgatorio).

+If you want to play with Plan9 in 2020, your best bet is 9front, found [here](http://9front.org/).

 ## Building and running examples

+### Newsqueak

+To run a program from a prompt:

+	$ squint foo.nq
+	# output, if any
+	$

 ### Alef

-From a prompt on a complete installation:
+From a prompt on a complete Plan9 2e installation:

 	term% 8al foo.l
 	term% 8l co.8